AdobeDocs/campaign-standard.en/help/administration/using/about-administrating-adobe-campaign.md

 # Get started with Campaign Standard administration {#about-administrating-adobe-campaign}

-As a cloud-based solution, Adobe Campaign offers administrators different ways to configure the application.
-Though the infrastructure configuration is performed by Adobe, functional administrators can perform various configuration operations detailed below.

->[!NOTE]
->
->If you have questions or requests about implementation and configuration matters, contact your Adobe account executive.

 <table>
 <tr><td><img src="assets/do-not-localize/icon_menu.svg" width="60px"><p><a href="#administration-menu">Administration menu</a></p></td>
 <td><img src="assets/do-not-localize/icon_users.svg" width="60px"><p><a href="#users-security">Users and security</a></p></td>